ironcev/sharpen.rocks/content/_index.md

     disclaimer: "Refactoring is still a work in progress."
 ---

-A Visual Studio extension that intelligently introduces new C# features into your existing code base.
+A Visual Studio extension that intelligently introduces new C# features into your existing codebase.